lakkatv/lakka-website/content/articles/2017/03/27/lakka-20-rc4-is-out.md

 Users of Lakka 2.0 RC1, RC2 or RC3 can upgrade directly from the graphical interface.

-Users of the stable release of december have to reinstall from scratch.
-In case you know what you are doing, you can also attemps a manual upgrade by placing the TAR in your Update folder.
+Users of the stable release of December have to reinstall from scratch.
+In case you know what you are doing, you can also attempt a manual upgrade by placing the TAR in your Update folder.

 Please remember that even if we're close to the stable release, these builds are still a Release Candidate destined to testers.